pingidentity/pingdirectory-go-client/configurationapi/docs/AddDelayPluginRequest.md

 ### NewAddDelayPluginRequest

-`func NewAddDelayPluginRequest(pluginName string, schemas []EnumdelayPluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, delay string, enabled bool, ) *AddDelayPluginRequest`
+`func NewAddDelayPluginRequest(pluginName string, schemas []EnumdelayPluginSchemaUrn, delay string, enabled bool, ) *AddDelayPluginRequest`

 NewAddDelayPluginRequest instantiates a new AddDelayPluginRequest object This constructor will assign default values to properties that have it defined,